 In 2017, Forter’s transaction volume sextupled(!), that’s right – we saw 6 times as many transactions, which means that all of our merchants benefited from our increased network and community.
 Forter’s scale now makes it larger than any merchant outside of Amazon.

 Our Forter network now includes over 1 billion recognized devices and 100 million people, spanning 188 countries.
 With access to more devices and data worldwide, 2017 has been a year of substantial growth for Forter, recognizing and monitoring tens of thousands of fraudsters and fraud rings from around the world.
-At the same time, Forter’s system has ensured smooth, seamless shopping for millions of good consumers who were not impeded by fraud prevention in any way.
+At the same time, Forter’s system has ensured smooth, seamless shopping for millions of good consumers who were not impeded by online fraud prevention in any way.

 Holiday Shopping, Without the Delays

 During Thanksgiving week, when customers find abundant sales and deals on their favorite retail sites, Forter ensured that its clients could handle the uptick in consumer activity without an increase in fraud prevention friction, processing over $1.1B of transactions in real time.

 On Cyber Monday alone, some of Forter’s retailers experienced transaction spikes of between 150% to 3000%, relying completely on Forter’s fully automated, scalable solution to provide customers with a seamless shopping experience.
 Forter’s system worked without pause, providing instant decisions for every order, and giving customers the smoothest possible shopping experience, from sign-in to checkout.

 2017: A Year of Fraud Attacks in Many Forms